chrisipa/cloud-portal/docs/cloud-providers/README.md

 * SSH is used for executing bash scripts for bootstrapping
 * Make sure to turn on the SSH server
 * Use LVM for hard drive partitioning (otherwise live resizing of partitions will not work)

+### Resource Pools

+* It is recommended to create a new resource pool for every team or group using the self service portal in terms of hardware resource isolation